Startup Valuation in 2024: Methods & Best Practices

 3. 25x EBITDA multiple * 40% EBITDA margin

-Multiples determine the value of a business today as well as the value companies some years down the line.
+Multiples determine the value of a business today as well as the value of companies some years down the line.
 Investors seek to avoid a higher multiple compared to what they might pay upon exit.
 Therefore, assuming a normalised exit multiple of 10x forward revenue, a smart investor would not wish to pay more than that today.

 In a discounted cash flow analysis, VCs would model cash flows for an interim period, somewhere between 5 and 10 years.
 Then can apply a multiple at the end of the forecast period to assess the terminal value (i.e., cash flows beyond that forecast period).